Submissions

 Citations

-- 1 Author: (Author, Year)
+- One author: (Author, Year)

-- 2 Authors: (Author 1 & Author 2, Year)
+- Two authors: (Author 1 & Author 2, Year).
+Use ampersand (&) instead of “and.”

-Parenthetical citation: (Pérez-Rodríguez & Delgado-Ponce, 2012).
+Parenthetical citation: (Pérez-Rodríguez & Delgado-Ponce, 2012)

-Narrative citation: Pérez-Rodríguez & Delgado-Ponce (2012).
+Narrative citation: Pérez-Rodríguez and Delgado-Ponce (2012)

 In References:

 Pérez-Rodríguez, M. A. & Delgado-Ponce, Á. (2012).
-From digital and audiovisual competence to media competence: Dimensions and indicators.
+From digital and audiovisual competence to media competence: dimensions and indicators.
 Comunicar, 39, 25-34. https://doi.org/10.3916/C39-2012-02-02

-3 or more authors: (Author 1 et al., Year).
+- Three or more authors: (Author 1 et al., Year)

 Always mention the first author followed by et al.